AAlab1819/ProjectTeam04-A/README.md

 - Time complexity: O(nm)
 - Memory allocation: 0 <= k <= 10^9

-Greedy is better than DP for this problem in terms of memory and time(if ```money``` is small).
+Greedy is better than DP for this problem.
 Greedy does not have any loops making the time constant, while DP uses a nested loop which makes the time dependent on the sample.
+Time for DP is better than Greedy when sample is small until a certain point, then Greedy is better than DP.
 The memory allocation of greedy is also significantly less than DP as DP require the creation of array with size of **n**, where **n** may be a number as big as 10^9.